PW-Sat2/PWSat2OBC/doc/CodingStyle.md

 #### Automatic Formatting

-For the moment the Pw-Sat2 project is using [clang-format](http://clang.llvm.org/docs/ClangFormat.html) utility for automatic source code formatting.
+For the moment the PW-Sat 2 project is using [clang-format](http://clang.llvm.org/docs/ClangFormat.html) utility for automatic source code formatting.
 Its mostly complete configuration file that will automatically apply majority of the formatting rules described above is available [here](../.clang-format).
 Be advised, the minimum supported version of clang format is 3.7.

-The source code formatting with the Clang-Format utility has been integrated into Pw-Sat2 build system.
+The source code formatting with the Clang-Format utility has been integrated into PW-Sat 2 build system.
 Almost every C/C++ module in the repository supports special build target for automatic module wide source code formatting.
 The build targets for source code formatting contain '.format' suffix i.e. for logger module the target that should be invoked to reformat all of its files would be:

     make logger.format